 Booth corrnect her, "Well almost.
 There are a couple of differences, but it is pretty close . . .
 I consider you my friend just like Bones.
 You said you wanted a ring, so I went and got you one."

 A sweet smile gracing her lips, she placed the ring on her right ring finger and asked him, "Friends just like Dr. Brennan?"

 Ignoring her tone of voice, Booth stared at his ring and smiled, "Well, almost."

 Admiring the ring, Cam looked up at Booth's expectant face, "Thanks Seeley.
 This should confuse the issue very nicely."

-Not rising to the bait, Boooth shook his head and replied, "I don't know what you mean, Camille."
+Not rising to the bait, Booth shook his head and remarked, "I don't know what you mean, Camille."

-A little tired of pretending, Cam replied, "Yes, you do."
+A little tired of pretending, Cam replied, "Yes, you do, Seeley."

 When he'd informed Brennan that the victim had been a wedding planner, Hodgins had thought it was sad that someone who specialized in love had been found dead on Valentine's Day.
-Unable to leave well enough alone, looked at Booth and asked, "So Booth, what are you and your new girlfriend going to do today, maybe have a little intimate dinner and you know . . ."
+Unable to leave well enough alone, he looked at Booth and asked the agent, "So Booth, what are you and your new girlfriend going to do today, maybe have a little intimate dinner and you know . . ."

 Irritated, Booth glared at Hodgins, "You don't want to finish that sentence, Bug Boy."